Mark Scheifele Game Preview: Jets vs. Wild

 Scheifele Season Stats Insights

-- In 11 of 33 games this season, Scheifele has scored a goal, and he has one game with multiple goals.
+- In 11 of 34 games this year, Scheifele has scored a goal, and he has one game with multiple goals.

-- In 23 of 33 games this year, Scheifele has registered a point, and eight of those games included multiple points.
+- Scheifele has a point in 23 games this year (out of 34), including multiple points eight times.

-- Scheifele has an assist in 16 of 33 games this year, with multiple assists on six occasions.
+- Scheifele has an assist in 16 of 34 games played this season, including multiple assists six times.

-- Scheifele's implied probability to go over his point total is 66.7% based on the odds.
+- Scheifele's odds on his points over/under carry an implied probability of 64.5% that he goes over.

-- The implied probability of Scheifele going over his assist prop bet, based on the odds, is 46.5%.
+- Scheifele has an implied probability of 43.5% of going over his assist prop bet, based on the odds.

 Sign up for Underdog fantasy today.